-Masterfeeds Farm Choice 16% Poultry Grower/Finisher (crumble) is a nutrient dense, carefully balanced diet for growing and finishing all types of poultry.
+Masterfeeds RWA 16% Poultry Grower/Finisher (crumble) is a nutrient dense, carefully balanced diet for growing and finishing all types of poultry.
 Formulated using the latest technology to promote excellent growth and development.
 Wholesome grains and all-vegetable proteins are balanced with minerals and vitamins for a healthy and productive farm flock.
-This feed contains Alltech® technology which helps to promote gut health.
+Contains Alltech® technology which helps to promote gut health.